benvonh/pid/README.md

 # pid

 A simple and naive library for PID control.
-See `example/` for the tl;dr.
+See `example/main.cpp` for tl;dr.

 ```
 pid